lsacera/retail_demo/README.md

 	Leave the rest as default.
 Scroll down and click on the "Save and test" button to see that the connection is working.

- - Once the datasource is set up, import the dashboards into grafana Follow these steps:
+ - Once the datasource is set up, import the dashboards into grafana.
+Follow these steps:
 	 - Open grafana url at http://localhost:3000 and enter with admin credentials.
 	 - Go to "Dashboards" on the left menu.
 	 - Create a new folder by clicking on the button "New" at the top right and selecting "New folder".
 Give the folder a name and click "Create".